switch versus if ... else if ... else

 }

 1. The first if (1 == advanceItemCount()) fails since 1 != 2.
-This results in incrementing itemCount by 1 to the new value 3.
+This results in incrementing itemCount by 1 to its new value of 3.

-2. Now the else if (3 == advanceItemCount()) clause succeeds.
-Thus getScore() returns 50.
+2. Now the else if (3 == advanceItemCount()) clause succeeds returning 50.

 public static int getScore() {

-final int itemCount = advanceItemCount();
+final int count = advanceItemCount(); // Called only once

-if (1 == itemCount) {
+if (1 == count) {

 return 20;

-} else if (3 == itemCount) {
+} else if (3 == count) {

 return 50;